 You must operate the inflatable according to the instructions in the operator’s manual, and comply with any operational limitations.

 - written safe operating instructions are always available with the inflatable

 - the number of users on the inflatable at the same time does not exceed the maximum number specified by the manufacturer

 - users of the inflatable do not exceed the height limit and bigger users are kept separated from smaller ones

-- users can get on and off safely, with suitable safety matting at the entrance that complies with the requirements set out in BS EN 1177
+- users are protected from making contact with protruding guide ropes and anchors – use suitable safety matting at the entrance that complies with British Standard BS EN 1177

 - users remove shoes and glasses and empty their pockets of all sharp or dangerous items